johnkrovitch/Sam/README.md

 ### Tasks

 A Task will apply one or more filters to a list of source files to a directory or a list of destination files.
-It describe your asset compilation process.
+It describe your assets compilation process.

 #### Building your tasks